-- Demonstrates the concept of various robotics in healthcare telepresence, rehabilitation, therapy, and delivery robots to provide social distancing.
+- Demonstrates the concept of various robotics in healthcare telepresence, rehabilitation, therapy and delivery robots to accommodate social distancing

-- Explores social robot aesthetics and how social interaction and embodied experience could be useful during social isolation.
+- Explores social robot aesthetics and how social interaction and embodied experiences could be useful during social isolation

 This will be a valuable reference to professionals, academics and researchers in the field of robotics.